MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/visualization_files/README.md

 - `PROJECT_ID` : The GCP Project id.
 - `ENVIRONMENT` : The environment where the function is running.
 - `GCP_REGION` : The GCP region where the function is running.
+- `SERVICE_ACCOUNT_EMAIL` : The service account email to use to execute the tasks.